 Inflammatory Conditions

-Identifying abscesses, infections, or mediastinitis.
+Identification of infections, abscesses, or mediastinitis.

 Follow-up After Treatment